puzzmo-com/blog.puzzmo.com/content/posts/2024/03/28/an-ode-to-game-plugins.md

 }
 ```

-Yet in the end, all that turned out to just not be worth the overhead when reading error messages in this area of the codebase - it became better to just make it always return the generalized type.
-So, err, I guess I wasn't satisfied with `satisfies`? ...
-Either way, this plugin infra makes makes it possible for someone working on a game to load up the API codebase, find the game and know that all of the changes (and tests!) are safely scoped to a single file which they can tweak to their hearst contents.
-It can go through PR review and make its way to staging for testing, and then production after that.
-Lots of reasonable checks and balances.
+Yet in the end, all that turned out to just not be worth the overhead when reading error messages in this area of the codebase!
+It became better to just make it always return the generalized type.
+So, err, I guess I wasn't satisfied with `satisfies`?

+...Implementation details aside, this plugin infra makes makes it _possible_ for someone working on a game to load up the API codebase, find the game and know that all of the changes (and tests!) are safely scoped to a single file which they can tweak to their hearst contents.
+Those changes can go through PR review and make their way to staging for real-world testing, and then production after that.
+Lots of reasonable spots for checks and balances.

-For scaling Puzzmo to more games, abstraction really paid for itself in terms of reducing overall complexity for the folks implementing games and gave us the ability to start working at a higher level, like the leaderboards as a config objects instead hardcoding a list and mapping somewhere inside the internals of the leaderboard generators.
+As we have scaled Puzzmo to have more games, abstraction really paid for itself in terms of reducing overall complexity for the folks implementing games and gave us the ability to start working at a higher level, like the leaderboards as a config objects instead hardcoding a list and mapping somewhere inside the internals of the leaderboard generators.